zeraphie/act-setup-guide/README.md

 ![Living Document](https://img.shields.io/badge/Document%20Type-Living-brightgreen.svg)

 # Advanced Combat Tracker Setup
 This is a step by step guide that should be able to help anyone install ACT and a nice overlay for it for their own improvement.
-These settings also work for fflogs uploading ([here's the downloader for that](https://www.fflogs.com/client/download/)).
+These settings also work for fflogs uploading ([here's the downloader for that](https://www.fflogs.com/client/download/))

+**If you find any issues with this guide, please create a [new issue](https://github.com/zeraphie/act-setup-guide/issues) or a new [Pull Request](https://github.com/zeraphie/act-setup-guide/pulls)**

 *Note: This only has been tested on Windows 10*